openlcb/OpenLCB_Technical_Introduction/src/intro_async_blink.md

 ## Node Aliases

 The 29-bit headers for CAN messages need to be different for messages sent from different nodes to avoid collisions.
 The 6-byte Node ID is too long to fit into the header and leave room for more information.
-So instead, LCC defines a 12-bit alias for Node IDs that are used in the header.
+So instead, OpenLCB defines a 12-bit alias for Node IDs that are used in the header.
 By including the alias of the sender in most messages, we avoid collisions.

 These aliases are negotiated between the nodes.
 The CID messages are part of this process.
 If you're interested in the details, you can find them in section 6 of the specifications (with more information in the technical note):